Unity-Billal-mesloub/setup-node/README.md

 It's **strongly recommended** to commit the lockfile of your package manager for security and performance reasons.
 For more information consult the "Working with lockfiles" section of the [Advanced usage](docs/advanced-usage.md#working-with-lockfiles) guide.

 ## Caching global packages data

-The action has a built-in functionality for caching and restoring dependencies.
-It uses [actions/cache](https://github.com/actions/cache) under the hood for caching global packages data but requires less configuration settings.
-Supported package managers are `npm`, `yarn`, `pnpm` (v6.10+).
-The `cache` input is optional.

 The action defaults to search for the dependency file (`package-lock.json`, `npm-shrinkwrap.json` or `yarn.lock`) in the repository root, and uses its hash as a part of the cache key.
 Use `cache-dependency-path` for cases when multiple dependency files are used, or they are located in different subdirectories.